 Comments about High Country Gardens Saffron Crocus Bulbs:

+Truly incredible flower with very unique bloomtime of late fall.
+The colors are breathtaking!
+They make a wonderful last supper for end of season pollinators.
+I leave the blade like leaves resembling grass year round.
+To remind me where they are planted and also because I enjoy their look.
+The long blades arch gracefully back to the ground.
+They are not spiky, but gracefully bending. they remind me of beargrass found in the Rocky Mountains.
 This took much longer than I was expecting to come to fruition, two months when I was looking for them after just a "few weeks" as promised in the listing.
 Now that I know to adjust my expectations, I don't worry, I just enjoy these beauties!
 Every single bulb produced for me.

 To determine if a plant is sufficiently cold hardy, the USDA created numbered zones indicating winter low temperatures; the lower the zone number the colder the winter.